 The Council has a number of strategies for managing interest rate risk.
 The Annual Treasury Management Strategy draws together the Council's prudential and treasury indicators and its expected treasury operations, including an expectation of interest rate movements.
 From this Strategy, a prudential indicator is set which provides maximum and minimum limits for fixed and variable interest rate exposure.
 The central treasury team monitors the market and forecast interest rates within the year to adjust exposures appropriately.
-For instance, during periods of falling interest rates, and where economic circumstances make it favourable, fixed rate investments may be taken for longer periods to secure better long term returns, subject to counterparties meeting the approved eligibility criteria.
+For instance, during periods of falling interest rates, and where economic circumstances make it favourable, fixed rate investments may be taken for longer periods to secure better long term returns, subject to the counterparty meeting the approved eligibility criteria.

-All of the Council's term deposits placed during 2014/15 were fixed interest investments with banks, building societies or other local authorities.
-In addition to fixed interest deposits, the Council also has investments with a Property Fund (£15m) and with two Diversified Growth Funds (£10m in total).
-All were placed after consultation with Capita and none are subject to interest rate movements.
+All of the Council's term deposits placed during 2013/14 were fixed interest investments with banks, building societies or other local authorities.
+In addition to fixed interest deposits, the Council also placed £5m with a Property Fund and invested £1.1m in a Corporate Bond.
+Both were placed after consultation with Sector and are not subject to interest rate movements.